Responsible Dog Breeding

 By: Christopher “Bully the Kid” Bennett

-It seems that everything in life requires references.
+today were going to talk about responsible dog breeding but first, it seems that everything in life requires references.
 Whether you are buying a house, a car, or applying for a job it seems that anything requiring a commitment is going to need someone to vouch for you.

 The dog world is not the exception and more often than not responsible breeders are requiring potential puppy buyers to present a list of references.
 This is of course to put the seller at ease that the individual that is taking the pup home as a family member is who they appear to be when they show up smiling and kissing cold puppy noses.